Cannabis Oil Guide: What Is It and How Does It Work?

 What Is Cannabis Oil?

 Cannabis oil is an extract from the cannabis plant, obtained by distilling the flowers and leaves of the plant.
-It contains a range of compounds known as cannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
+It contains various compounds known as cannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Cannabis oil has been used for many medical purposes, including: